 Nano-genE: NANO-TRANSDUCERS FOR GENE EDITING

 The invention describes a nano-transducer able to modify a target genomic sequence in a cell, in order to eliminate harmful mutations underlying genetic diseases.
-The new Nano-gen genomic editing tool overcomes the limitations of CRISPR/Cas9 systems by replacing the nuclease activity of Cas9 with a nano-transducer.
+The new Nano-gene genomic editing tool overcomes the limitations of CRISPR/Cas9 systems by replacing the nuclease activity of Cas9 with a nano-transducer.
 The nano-transducer activation is bound by the occurrence of a series of conditions, giving the system greater reliability and specificity.

-The main innovative aspect of Nano-genE is that the nano-transducer consists of a hybrid system, which includes: 1) a nanoparticle covalently bound to a g-RNA/dCas9 (a mutated Cas9 able to bind DNA to the target site via g-RNA but unable to cut DNA) and 2) a restriction enzyme that only activates at 65 °C. The nanoparticle is designed to absorb energy at a specific wavelength and convert it into heat.
+The main innovative aspect of Nano-gene is that the nano-transducer consists of a hybrid system, which includes: 1) a nanoparticle covalently bound to a g-RNA/dCas9 (a mutated Cas9 able to bind DNA to the target site via g-RNA but unable to cut DNA) and 2) a restriction enzyme that only activates at 65 °C. The nanoparticle is designed to absorb energy at a specific wavelength and convert it into heat.
 Activation of the nano-transducer, as a result of laser irradiation, causes localized temperature increase, only in the gene locus recognized by ribonucleoprotein.
 At 65 °C the activated restriction enzyme causes the double-stranded DNA to be cut into the chosen gene locus.
-The superiority of Nano-Gene technology over current methodologies lies in multi-function integration: time (editing occurs only when the laser is on), space (editing occurs only where the laser is focused) and the fidelity function (editing only takes place if the nano-transducer is on-target).
+The supremacy of Nano-gene technology over current methodologies lies in multi-function integration: time (editing occurs only when the laser is on), space (editing occurs only where the laser is focused) and the fidelity function (editing only takes place if the nano-transducer is on-target).

 - Gene therapy;

-- Treatment of pathologies triggered by specific DNA aberrations: Cancer, Rare diseases.
+- Treatment of pathologies triggered by specific DNA aberrations: cancer, rare diseases.

 - High specificity on the target gene;